confluentinc/schema-registry/docs/design.rst

 Schema ID Allocation
 --------------------

-SchemaId allocation always happen in the master node and they ensure that the Schema Ids are monotonically increasing
+Schema ID allocation always happen in the master node and they ensure that the Schema ISs are monotonically increasing.

-If you are using Kafka master election, the Schema id is always based off the last id that was written to Kafka store.
+If you are using Kafka master election, the Schema ID is always based off the last ID that was written to Kafka store.
 During a master re-election, batch allocation happens only after the new master has caught up with all the records in the store ``<kafkastore.topic>``.